belkinsa/GrailvilleSouthSideWetlands/notes/southside/timeline.md

 13th- Tested on Friday, not Monday.
 It rained a bit last week.
 The small pond has some duckweed on the edges.
 Also there were some small bugs found in the small pond.

 16th- It snowed on the morning of collecting data and I wasn't able to collect data.

+23rd- It started to rain when I started to collect the samples.